We champion the cause of wind energy in Bremen and its practitioners and pioneers.

 Bremen plays a key role in wind energy.
 Wind turbines and wind parks have been designed and built in Bremen since 1990.
 Wind energy is a thriving sector in the Bremen region and holds a great deal of potential for the future.
 Many of the industry's pioneering companies have based themselves here and form a strong network that covers all aspects of the value chain.

-Today more than 120 companies and institutes employ more than 4,200 people across the industry, with 2,300 of them working in offshore wind energy in Bremen and Bremerhaven.
+Today more than 120 companies and institutes employ more than 4,000 people across the industry, with approx. half of them working in offshore wind energy in Bremen and Bremerhaven.
 They are all part of a strong network that is ideal for facilitating a range of onshore and offshore wind energy projects.

-In Germany, electricity generated by wind energy already accounts for 13 per cent of all power consumed nationwide, and plans are in place to increase this proportion further still.
+In Germany, electricity generated by wind energy already accounts for 18 per cent of all power consumed in the public network, and plans are in place to increase this proportion further still.

 Wind energy has a key role to play in the switch to renewable energy sources, and nowhere does the wind blow stronger than out on the high seas.